MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/$getMore.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `getMore` command is used to retrieve extra batches of documents from an existing cursor.
 This command is useful when dealing with large datasets that can't be fetched in a single query due to size limitations.
-The command allows clients to paginate through the results in manageable chunks.
+The command allows clients to paginate through the results in manageable chunks in conjunction with commands that return a cursor.
+For example, [find](./$find.md) and [aggregate](../aggregation/$aggregate.md), to return subsequent batches of documents currently pointed to by the cursor.

 ## Syntax